Expanded View allows you to focus in on a single metric on the dashboard. Here are the main use cases for using Expanded View:

 Move: This allows you to Move the metric to another dashboard, removing the metric from the current dashboard.

 Add to Dashboard: This action allows you to add the existing metric to another dashboard, while keeping the metric on the current dashboard as well.
 When adding a metric to another dashboard, these metrics are "linked," any changes made to one metric will be reflected across all metrics.
-Learn more about this action with our Add to Dashboard Help Article.

 Delete: This action deletes the metric from the dashboard.